 There may be a predilection towards the fundal and cornual regions within the uterus.
 They can be multiple in ~20% of cases.

-Sonohysterography - Polyps are best seen at sonohysterography and appear as echogenic, smooth, intra-cavitary masses outlined by fluid.
+Polyps are best characterized on sonohysterography and appear as echogenic, smooth, intra-cavitary masses outlined by fluid.
 The typical appearance of an endometrial polyp at sonohysterography is as a well-defined, homogeneous, polypoid lesion that is isoechoic to the endometrium with preservation of the endometrial-myometrial interface 5.
 There is usually a well-defined vascular pedicle within the stalk.

 Colour Doppler interrogation may show flow within the stalk.